GlebBatykov/minerva/README.md

 - if you have returned an instance of the `Result` class, then `Minerva` will send a response with the settings specified in the `Result` instance;
 - if you return any other type, then `Minerva` will bring it to a string (using the `toString` method) and send a response with the code `200`.

-`Result` is an auxiliary class for configuring the response code, its headers and body.
-'Minerva` contains ready-made result templates:
+`Result` is an auxiliary class for configuring the response code, its headers and body. `Minerva` contains ready-made result templates:

 - `OkResult` - sends a response with the code `200`;
 - `BadRequestResult` - sends a response with the code `400`;